 - Fantasize your space to trigger surreal, preposterous, outrageous, bizarre thoughts.

 - How far out can you extend your imagination?

-Think: “What-if” thoughts: What if automobiles were made of brick?
+Think: “What-if” thoughts.
+What if autos were made of brick?
 What if alligators played pool?
 What if insects grew larger than humans?
 What if night and day occurred simultaneously?

-Quickly create a collage by gluing images found in magazines, online etc. to create a fantasy environment inside your room. *You will use this collage to make a drawing, the collage will NOT go in your portfolio, it’s just a guide for your drawing.
+Quickly create a collage by gluing images from other photos, found in magazines, or online etc. to create a fantasy environment inside your interior space.

 Trigger Mechanisms: Fantasy, Space, Surrealism, Dreams